FirstClassTree/TimeL-E/README.md

 Follow these steps to get the full TimeL - E stack running locally.

-## Install from Kaggle and put in Data/
+## Download dataset from Kaggle and put in data/
 https://www.kaggle.com/datasets/psparks/instacart-market-basket-analysis